DenJohX/cable-control/README.md

 cable-control
 =============

-Cable Modem provisioning, monitoring, and administion, written in Django and Extjs.
+Cable Modem provisioning, monitoring, and administration, written in Django and Extjs.